circuitdojo/docs/src/nrf9160-sdk-setup-mac.md

    newtmgr conn add serial type=serial connstring='dev=/dev/tty.SLAB_USBtoUART,baud=1000000'
    ```
    If you have multiple Silicon Labs CP2102 connected to your machine your serial port *may be named differently*.
 I recommend you unplug all devices that could be named `tty.SLAB_USBtoUART` to ensure you're targeting the correct device during programming.
+2. **Having trouble?** You may have to [install the drivers.](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)

 For more info in using `newtmgr` checkout the [programming section](nrf9160-programming-and-debugging.md#booloader-use) of this documentation.

-## USB Drivers

-1. If your device is not initailizing as a comp port in the `/dev/` folder you may have to [install the drivers.](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) Make sure it shows up before proceeding to the next step.

 ## Testing it